 Collecting explicit consent for text

 Privy supports an additional text opt-in checkbox that allows a customer to provide explicit consent for text communications when paired with the phone field.
 For compliance reasons, the checkbox should be optional and unchecked by default.
 Unlike email, Privy requires explicit consent for text.
 Simply collecting a customer's phone number does not make them eligible.

 Note: It's recommended that you continue to collect email addresses as part of text sign-up forms as this information allows Privy to add the phone number to existing contact profiles via deduplication.
 A phone number created on its own results in the creation of a new profile.

 A contact's consent is implied when importing contacts as subscribed via a spreadsheet.

 Consent's impact on reachability

 Privy recommends obtaining explicit consent regardless of your local regulations as it provides you (the sender) more protection concerning privacy and compliance regulations.
 Additionally, it provides transparency for your customers (the recipient) concerning their future relationship with your marketing communications.
 That said, it is not required for all channels, so it is important to understand how Privy approaches each sign-up scenario:

 |Opt-in checkbox present?||Opt-in checkbox clicked?||Reachability|

 |Not present||Not applicable||Mailable|

-Ultimately, a sign-up event will make a contact mailable unless the contact is suppressed or explicit consent was asked for and not provided.
-Those contacts with the unset state have neither opted in nor opted out of receiving emails and will not be mailable until they opt in.
+Ultimately, a sign-up event makes an individual mailable unless the contact is suppressed or explicit consent was asked for and not provided.
+Contacts with the unset state have neither opted in nor opted out of receiving emails and will not be mailable until they've opted-in.
 Learn more about Privy's reachability statues here.